zinor3026/Salary-Prediction/README.md

 ## Directory
 - ETL is performed in the jupyter notebook; ELT using Pandas.
-- Visualizations are created on Tableau Notebook
+- Visualizations are created on Tableau Notebook; Visit this link https://public.tableau.com/views/Salary_Viz/Summary?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link
 - Database and machine learning model is created using SQL Spark and Scikit learn on Google colab and then downloaded as a jupyter notebook.
 File Name: Salary Prediction.
 - Presentation